pryv/dev-site/source/getting-started.md

 Pryv offers the possibility to manipulate a broad range of event types that can be all found in the [**event type directory**](http://api.pryv.com/event-types/).

 Basic event types include :
 - [**numerical values**](http://api.pryv.com/event-types/#numerical-types) to capture number values.
 For example, the type `density/kg-m3` can be used to record the density of a material.
-In the case of our user, we can use this type to reflect the exposure to specific allergens in the user's daily life.
+In the case of our user, we can use this type to reflect the exposure to specific allergens in his daily life.

 ```json
 {